The Willmore problem for surfaces with symmetry: On the symmetries of the Lawson minimal surface

 \section{On the symmetries of the Lawson minimal surface $\xi_{m,k}$}

-In this section we first recall the construction of the Lawson surface $\xi_{m,k}\subset\s$, and then we discuss in detail its symmetry groups, particularly the maximal abelian subgroup $\CC$.
+In this section we recall the construction of the Lawson surface $\xi_{m,k}\subset\s$, and then discuss its symmetry groups, particularly the maximal abelian subgroup $\CC$.
 We introduce the surface orbifold $\xi_{m,k}/\CC$ and observe it is an embedded 2-sphere in the 3-orbifold $\s/\CC$ that is itself homeomorphic to $\s$; this orbifold perspective \cite{Conway, Thurston} is essential here.